fluxx-lang/ReactiveData/README.md

 is reactive.
 If any component of that expression changes, it's automatically re-evaluated and the label text updated.
 Normally the XAML binding is restricted to single properties, but ReactiveData allows arbitrary expressions to be "bound".

+## How does ReactiveData compare to reactive streams libraries, like [ReactiveX](http://reactivex.io/) and [ReactiveUI](https://reactiveui.net/)?

+They solve different problems and can complement each other.
+This article describes the differences well: [MobX vs Reactive Stream Libraries](https://github.com/mobxjs/mobx/wiki/Mobx-vs-Reactive-Stream-Libraries-(RxJS,-Bacon,-etc)).

+In short the stream libraries handle streams of events over time while ReactiveData handles state that changes.
+If you want to throttle keyboard events, a stream library is a good choice.
+If you want Excel-like functionality where updating a cell automatically updates everything in the spreadsheet that depends on it, ReactiveData works well.

+For most use cases, especially building UI, you should find ReactiveData much easier to use, with a much simpler API.
+Instead of needing to string together predefined stream operators, you just write normal C# expressions and functions.

+Here are some comparisons from other ecosystems:

+- Consider Apple's recent announcements.
+Apple introduced [SwiftUI](https://developer.apple.com/tutorials/swiftui), which has reactivity (in the ReactiveData sense) built in by default.
+When state changes the views automatically update, even when that state is part of arbitrary expressions or conditionals.
+They also introduced [Combine](https://developer.apple.com/documentation/combine), which is a reactive streams implementation, useful in other scenarios.
+But SwiftUI reactivity is intended to be the bread & butter of authoring UI, and ReactiveData brings that functionality to the .NET world.

+- Google introduced a similar model in [Jetpack Compose](https://developer.android.com/jetpack/compose), where reactivity is built into Kotlin for creating UI.

+- In the JavaScript world, [React](https://reactjs.org/), especially when combined with [MobX](https://github.com/mobxjs/mobx), uses the ReactiveData-style model to create reactive UIs.
+But [RxJS](https://rxjs-dev.firebaseapp.com/) or other reactive streams libraries can be used to complement that.

 ## Usage

 ### Getting started